Windows Server Upgrade - an overview

 The server immediately gained network access again and we were able to continue the demote process.

-Networking issues, Part II - the good old NLA bug
+Part 2 - the good old NLA bug

 The Network Location Awareness (NLA) service is meant to recognize which network the server is currently located in so specific firewall rules can apply.
 On Domain Controllers this service has a bug which is known at least since Windows Server 2016 and is still not fixed in Windows Server 2025 (however, I did not experience this issue with 2025 yet).